CuckooGraph/CuckooGraph/README.md

 * `CuckooGraph_weighted` contains the codes of CuckooGraph and WBI(weighted version).

 * `Syn-Datasets-Code` contains the codes we used to synthesize the DenseGraph dataset and the SparseGraph dataset.

+*  `CuckooGraphNeo4j` contains the codes of the neo4j implementation of CuckooGraph

   ## How to run